pnochisaki/young-inglewood/_content/pages/discover.md

       Our enduring connection between family, land, and craftsmanship is what makes Young Inglewood one of Napa Valley’s most distinctive boutique producers.
     question: What makes Young Inglewood Vineyards unique?
   - question: Does Young Inglewood offer wine tastings?
+    answer: >-
-    answer: 'Yes, by appointment only, <a target="_blank" href="https://www.exploretock.com/younginglewood">Young Inglewood
+      Yes, by appointment only, <a target="_blank"
+      href="https://www.exploretock.com/younginglewood">Young Inglewood
       tastings</a> provide a welcome moment of tranquility in a busy world.
       Amongst olive trees and 200 year old oaks, enjoy a short leisurely guided winery tour.

+      <br> <br>

       Relax in our art filled tasting salon while you sip exquisite Young Inglewood wines during your exclusive wine tasting.
-Delight in the decor based on Jim and Jacky’s family room from the table setting to the art on the walls to the sweeping view of the vineyard. '
+Delight in the decor based on Jim and Jacky’s family room, from the table setting to the art on the walls to the sweeping view of the organically farmed vines.
 ---